 - If you were starting a new health and social care system from scratch in a utopian society, how would you organise the rehabilitation of this person and what roles would a physiotherapist play?

-- After the video conference, we would encourage you to reflect on the discussion with you students.
+- After the video conference, we would encourage you to arrange a reflective session with all of the participating groups to share experiences and learning points from the different conversations and healthcare contexts that were discussed.
 It is up to you what format this takes.

-- Ask your students to complete the post-task part of the evaluation questionnaire
+- Ask your students to complete the project evaluation questionnaire

-Whilst we are keen to develop reciprocal collaboration between multiple HEIs, you are also welcome to use the resources to run the task with your existing international collaborations.
-We only ask that you let us know and credit In Beta and ask students to fill out the pre- and post-task questionnaires as we are using these to evaluate whether taking part in an activity like this has any impact on students’ conceptions of physiotherapy in an internationalised context.
+Whilst we are keen to develop reciprocal collaboration between multiple HEIs, we understand that the scheduling of this activity may be difficult to coordinate with every institution.
+You are also welcome to use the resources to run the task with your existing international collaborations.
+We only ask that you let us know, credit In Beta and ask students to fill out the project evaluation questionnaires as we are using these to evaluate whether taking part in an activity like this has any impact on students’ conceptions of physiotherapy in an internationalised context.

 If you have further questions or want further information please contact Ben Ellis (email: email@example.com Twitter: @bendotellis)